 A caregiver is someone who gives basic care to a person who has a chronic medical condition.
+Some examples of chronic conditions are cancer, effects of stroke, multiple sclerosis, arthritis, diabetes, Alzheimer’s disease, and other forms of dementia.
 A chronic condition is an illness that lasts for a long time or doesn’t go away.
-Some examples of chronic conditions are cancer, effects of stroke, multiple sclerosis, arthritis, diabetes, and Alzheimer’s disease and other forms of dementia.
-The caregiver helps the person with tasks such as preparing and eating food, taking medicine, bathing, and dressing.
+A caregiver helps with preparing and eating food, taking medicine, bathing, and dressing.
 Much of the time, a caregiver is a family member.

 Studies show that caregivers have an increased risk for the following health problems:

 - When should I consider long-term care for my loved one?

 - What dietary items can you suggest that are quick and easy?

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.